 Currently, you have up to 30 minutes prior to the appointment to edit or cancel your appointment.
-If you are within the 30 minutes, please contact firstname.lastname@example.org as soon as you are able.
+If you are within the 30 minutes, you won’t be able to make any changes and must contact firstname.lastname@example.org.
 If you do not inform us, the appointment may be marked as “missed”.

 What happens if I miss an appointment?

-You will lose your booking privileges for our online appointment system if you miss more than one appointment in a term or more than two appointments in a year.
+You will lose your booking privileges in our system if you miss more than one appointment in a term or more than two appointments in a year.

 It is important to cancel at least 30 minutes prior to your appointment or e-mail us immediately at writingcentre.ecuad.ca prior to the appointment if it is past the 30 minutes.